merkleID/covid-domains/README.md

 File full-domains-list.txt can be used with Pi-Hole.

+File source-domains.txt is the original file as I fetch it on which I do cat, awk, cut.

 Credits:

-a simple awk-rework based on covid-related spam-domains list created by https://1984.sh/covid19-domains-feed.txt
+a simple bash-rework based on covid-related spam-domains list created by https://1984.sh/covid19-domains-feed.txt

+Crontab updates every 30 mins.

 #endofstory